abhiagar2019/GA-Capstone-Medicare_Claims/README.md

    <img src=images/feature_imp_random_forest.png width="700" height="500">

   ### 8. Conclusion and key learning
-  Data wrangling is fast in SQL
+  1. Data wrangling is fast in SQL
-Oversampling improves the accuracy (Logistic Regression from 0.75 to 0.86) Polynomial features improved accuracy
+2. Oversampling improves the accuracy (Logistic Regression from 0.75 to 0.86)
+3. Polynomial features improved accuracy
-PCA reduced my features from 14,000 to 500 with 82% cumulative variance KNN was the slowest
+4. PCA reduced my features from 14,000 to 500 with 82% cumulative variance
+5. KNN was the slowest
-Ensemble methods gave the best results
+6. Ensemble methods gave the best results
-Gradient Boosting was the clear winner as it reduced bias.
+7. Gradient Boosting was the clear winner as it reduced bias.
 It had higher false positives hence lower precision for class 1 (preferred)
-Random Forest seems to have a good balance between model accuracy and resource utilization (7mins vs 25 mins for GB)
+8. Random Forest seems to have a good balance between model accuracy and resource utilization (7mins vs 25 mins for Gradient Boosting)

   ### 9. Future work